-With the rise of generative AI tools like ChatGPT or Gemini, AI-generated data is becoming popular.
-However, human-generated data still remains valuable for AI developers.
-Tech giants like OpenAI are spending millions annually to obtain human-generated data to train their LLMs (large language models).1.
-Whether through a data collection service or in-house generation, companies developing AI solutions need to have a steady stream of human-generated data.
+Despite the rise of generative AI tools like ChatGPT and Gemini, human-generated data remains crucial for AI developers.
+Companies like OpenAI invest heavily in obtaining human-generated data to train their large language models (LLMs).1 Whether through data collection services or in-house efforts, AI developers require a steady stream of human-generated data.

-This article offers a complete guide to human-generated data, why it’s still important, and how companies can access it.
+Here, we offer a guide to human-generated data, why it’s still important, and how companies can access it.

 What is human-generated data?

 Human-generated data is data that is created by people through human action, as opposed to machine learning or other artificial means.
 This can include anything from text data to social media posts to pictures and videos.
-Even though machine generated data and technologies like generative AI become more popular. human-generated data remains an important source of information for businesses and tech developers.
+Even though machine-generated data and technologies like generative AI are becoming more popular.
+Human-generated data remains an important source of information for businesses and tech developers.

 Why is it still important?

-As technology improves, human-generated data will become an even more critical asset for businesses.
+Human-generated data will become a more critical asset for businesses as technology improves.
 This section highlights some benefits of human-generated data that are still relevant.

 1. Caters to exclusive requirements

-There are some projects or applications in which only human-generated data can be used.
+There are some projects or applications where only human-generated data can be used.
 For instance, if a facial recognition or an automatic speech recognition system needs to analyze live human data, it can not be trained with machine-generated data.
 This can lead to inaccuracies and erroneous results.

 2. Fills the gaps of generative AI

 While generative AI tools can make human-like content such as photorealistic images and videos, they still have some issues that require human input.
-Let’s take the example of Google Gemini’s image generation tool, which was creating racially inappropriate images and was recalled.2
+Let’s take the example of Google Gemini’s image generation tool, which created racially inappropriate images and was recalled.2

 3. Fuels behavioral analysis